JensDN/workshop-svelte/Invitation.md

 ##### presented by :  Jens De Neef
 <br>

-Always wanted to cybernettically enhance your webapps?
+Always wanted to cybernettically enhance your web apps?
 Feel the power of a compiler instead of a framework in frontend?
-Have no virtual dom ?!
+Have no virtual DOM ?!

  Wel you arrived at the right place.
-At my workshop I'm going to show you new way of writing reactive code with a new way of code approach.
+During my workshop  I will show you a new approach to write reactive code.
 Suited for beginners or veterans.
  <br>